beeb/astro-svelte-styles-repro/README.md

 # Bug reproduction

-Check out the `dist` folder (alternative, `pnpm run build` and then `pnpm run preview`):
+Check out the `dist` folder (alternatively, `pnpm run build` and then `pnpm run preview`):

-The svelte component's styles are generated in the `assets` directory but not linked in the resulting html, resulting in unstyled component elements.
+The svelte component's styles are generated in the `assets` directory but not linked in the resulting HTML, resulting in unstyled component elements.

 # Astro Starter Kit: Minimal